Dark Nights: Metal: Plot

-The story is framed around the journals of Carter Hall, who reveals a mystery that spans centuries revolving around divine metals that have landed on Earth.
-He gradually reveals a conflict that has existed since the beginning of time between four tribes: the wolf, the bear, the bird and the bat.

-After the Justice League defeats Mongul on his war moon, they return home to find Challengers Mountain, the headquarters of the superhero team the Challengers of the Unknown, has mysteriously appeared in the middle of Gotham City.
-When they get into the mountain they are met by Kendra Saunders, otherwise known as Hawkgirl, who warns them of a full-scale invasion.
+The Justice League finds that Challengers Mountain, the headquarters of the Challengers of the Unknown, has mysteriously appeared in Gotham City.
+When they get into the mountain, the League encounters Kendra Saunders, who warns them of a full-scale invasion.
 She explains the concept of a Dark Multiverse, a multiverse that exists beneath the DC Multiverse, that contains a dark beast named Barbatos.
 Through her investigations, she has discovered a connection between Barbatos and the Wayne family.
-Batman is revealed to be part of a prophecy in which he will be treated by five divine metals that will open a door to the Dark Multiverse and allow Barbatos to invade the Multiverse.
+Batman is revealed to be part of a prophecy in which he will be treated by five divine metals that will open a door to the Dark Multiverse and allow Barbatos to invade the multiverse.
 It is further revealed that Barbatos first marked Batman when he was sent back in time by Darkseid's Omega Beams during the events of the Final Crisis storyline.
 Despite this, Batman steals Kendra's sample of Nth Metal, one of the divine metals.
-In bringing it to the Batcave to study it, the metal leads Batman to the journal of Carter Hall, discovered to have been in Wayne Manor the whole time.
+The metal leads Batman to the journal of Carter Hall, discovered to have been in Wayne Manor the whole time.
 The journal confirms Batman's suspicions regarding his role in the prophecy.
-He is then visited by Daniel Hall (Dream) who warns him that the "nightmare has only just begun."

-The whole Justice League searches for Batman and, when Superman finds him, he interrogates him.
-During this exchange, Batman reveals that he has already been exposed to the foretold divine metals in a process called mantling.
-It started when he faced the Court of Owls and was exposed to electrum.
-He was exposed to dionesium during the events of the Endgame story arc, when he fought to the death with the Joker.
-The machine that was subsequently used to resurrect him exposed him to promethium.
-Finally, when he used the machine that allowed him to peer into the Dark Multiverse (during the events of the lead-up), he exposed himself to the Nth metal.
+Batman reveals that he has previously exposed to the divine metals: electrum, dionesium, promethium, and Nth Metal.
 In an attempt to escape the last metal, Batman steals Darkseid, who has been reduced to a baby.
 He aims to use Darkseid's Omega Beams to go back in time again and prevent Barbatos from meeting him.
-Unfortunately, he is tricked by the Court of Owls and subsequently exposed to the last divine metal: batmanium.
-This causes him to exchange places with Barbatos and seven dark versions of himself from the Dark Multiverse.
+However, Batman is tricked by the Court of Owls and exposed to the last divine metal: batmanium.
+This causes Batman to exchange places with Barbatos and seven dark versions of himself from the Dark Multiverse.